 An ice-cooling vest for 20 min before exercising improved running performance, whereas the 20 min WU procedure had a distinctly detrimental effect.
 Cooling procedures, including additional parts of the body such as the head and the neck, might further enhance PC measures' effectiveness.

 Forty untrained volunteers performed an eccentric loading protocol with their non-dominant leg and were randomised to three 1-min immersions in either ice water (5±1°C) or tepid water (24°C).

 Pain and tenderness, swelling (thigh circumference), function (one-legged hop for distance), maximal isometric strength and serum creatine kinase (CK) were recorded at baseline, 24, 48 and 72 h after exercise.

-No significant differences were observed between groups with regard to changes in most pain parameters, tenderness, isometric strength, swelling, hop-for-distance or serum CK over time.
-There was a significant difference in pain on sit-to-stand at 24 h, with the intervention group demonstrating a greater increase in pain than the control group.
-The protocol of ice-water immersion used in this study was ineffectual in minimising markers of DOMS in untrained individuals.
+No significant differences were observed between groups concerning changes in most pain parameters, tenderness, isometric strength, swelling, hop-for-distance or serum CK over time.
+There was a significant difference in pain on sit-to-stand at 24 hours, with the intervention group demonstrating a greater increase in pain than the control group.
+The ice-water immersion protocol used in this study was ineffectual in minimising DOMS markers in untrained individuals.
 This study challenges the wide use of this intervention as a recovery strategy by athletes.

 Ankle sprains are frequent injuries in soccer.
 Several strategies were studied to prevent further ankle sprains in athletes: the most common are proprioceptive training, strength training, and orthoses.